driessenslucas/researchproject/Thesis.md

 ### System Overview

-The experimental setup employs an ESP32 microcontroller combined with MPU6050 gyroscopic sensors and ultrasonic sensors for distance measurement, connected to a motor control system.
-These components enable the robot to perform essential navigational maneuvers like moving forward, turning left, and turning right—fundamental for validating the real-world applicability of the simulated algorithms.
+The experimental setup uses an ESP32 microcontroller combined with MPU6050 gyroscopic sensors and ultrasonic sensors for distance measurement, connected to a motor control system.
+These components enable the robot to perform maneuvers like moving forward, turning left, and turning right.
+The system's architecture is designed to replicate the simulated environment's dynamics.

 ### Code Architecture and Integration